nayeonk/itpwebdev/notes-and-assignments/notes/300/hosting_and_itp_classes.md

 Web Hosting and Other ITP classes.
 ============

-Now, that we are almost done with the entire semester, we already learnt how to build a website with databases.
-Then what to do next?
+Now, we are almost done with the entire semester, we already learnt how to build web pages with database.
+Then what do we do next?
 If you find website development useful and fun, you should build more on your own.
-Either learn as you go or take some of other ITP web classes to experience more website development theory and technologies.
-Last, I’m going to show you how do work with your own server(hosting).
-And introduce you to some our ITP website development classes.
+Either learn as you go or take other ITP web classes to experience more website development theories and technologies.
+Last, I am going to show you how do work with your own server(hosting).
+And introduce you some of our ITP website development classes.

 ### Web Hosting: